Alfo5123/Alfo5123.github.io/_posts/2023-02-15-turnstyle.markdown

 The **[Turnstyle](https://gamewright.com/product/turnstyle)** brain teaser consists of two discs connected by a gear on the back.
 Allowing two types of valid moves:

 - *Shift*  all the numbers one position right (clockwise) or left (counter-clockwise).
-- *Flip* the connected gears to change the order the numbers from ABCD to BADC.
+- *Flip* the connected gears to change the order of the numbers from ABCD to BADC.

 After interacting with the puzzle for a few seconds, I knew my best hope was to write a program to find an optimal solution for me.
 {: .text-justify}

 **Let's solve it!**

 Being particularly bad at games, I couldn't help but think whether I should invest a few hours into it.
 Naturally, one thought crossed my mind: the imminent fear of a jigsaw puzzle missing a piece.
-What if someone on purpose designed a devilish unsolvable game?
+What if someone designed a devilish unsolvable game?
 Let's better take one step back, and first prove the solvability of the game.
 {: .text-justify}

 ## Digging into math